San Jose Spousal Support Attorneys

 What is Spousal Support?

-• Permanent Spousal Support: This type of support is determined after the divorce is finalized and can be awarded on a long-term or short-term basis, depending on the circumstances.
-Permanent support is typically awarded in longer marriages or when one spouse is unable to support themselves due to health, age, or other factors.
+- Permanent Spousal Support: This type of support is determined after the divorce is finalized and can be awarded on a long-term or short-term basis, depending on the circumstances.
+Permanent support is typically awarded in longer marriages or when one spouse cannot support themselves due to health, age, or other factors.

-Spousal support can be modified or terminated based on significant life changes, such as a change in income or marital status.
-A San Jose spousal support attorney can help guide you through the nuances of each type and ensure that your rights and interests are protected throughout the process.
+Spousal support can be modified or terminated when significant life changes occur, such as a change in income or marital status.
+An alimony attorney in San Jose can explain the process and protect your interests from start to finish.

 Factors Considered in Determining Spousal Support